What Is Nexo? Introduction to NEXO Token

 Purchasers of NEXO (whether via ICO, crypto exchange, or NEXO loan) are legally required to hold NEXO for a minimum of six to twelve months.
 They must then register the securities when selling.
 Requirements for information disclosure are also provided.
 In fact, financial disclosure is a vital part in financial regulations across the U.S. and the rest of the world.

-Nexo goes out of its way to avoid mentioning how much a loan will actually cost (though the minimum APR is 8% or 16% depending on payment method).
+Nexo goes out of its way to avoid mentioning how much a loan will actually cost (though the minimum APR is 5.9%).
 The Nexo Oracle determines the exact terms, but its posted web terms do mention it’s calculated daily.
 The terms also contain language that the lender may consider you in default at its own discretion, and more.

 Nexo is a short-term lender, as is SALT Lending.
 It’s the equivalent of taking out a payday loan or auto title loan: easier to borrow than to pay back.
 There are cheaper ways to gain liquidity, so use at your own risk.